supernord/2025-ABACBS-workshop/_episodes/25-run_proteinfold.md

 > GPU Proportion: 1 GCDs / 8 total GCDs = 0.1250
 > ~~~
 >
-> Compare the SU rate of XX node compared to YY node.
+> - Compare the SU cost of running all work on a GPU node compared with splitting the job to more efficiently use the appropriate resource.
 >
 > ~~~
 > Standard:               48   SUs